A7med668/STDS-Portfolio-Ahmed-Hussein-Ali-Abdelsalam-Hussein/STDS/README.md

-# STDS Portfolio - Ahmed Hussein
+# STDS Portfolio - Ahmed Hussein Ali Abdelsalam Hussein

 This repository contains a collection of data analytics and business intelligence projects demonstrating skills in data cleaning, modeling, visualization, and ETL pipeline design.